Synthetic Fuels

 The image: "synfuel_cost.svg" cannot be found!

 Cost of synthetic fuels, with a carbon cost of $50/ton, and estimated carbon abatement cost.
-A plant size of 50,000 barrels per day is assumed, as per 25.
+A plant size of 50,000 barrels per day is assumed, as per the Industrial Environmental Research Laboratory 26.

 With such high carbon abatement costs, it does not make sense for a private developer to build a synfuel plant.